hishamfangs/DashboardJS/README.md

 - Fixed bug where Some sorting items & Field Headers generated errors because they inherited the events from the fields.
 - Fixed Unique ID Generator functions so the name of the component is attached to it

+Note: Starting March 2024, Microsoft Defender updated their virus signatures, and as a result it started flagging the Trojan:Script/Wacatac.H!ml as false positives as on many plugins, programs, apps, Java applications, and even Steam games & update packages accross the internet, and DashboardJS is no different.
+If you find that DashboardJS is being block by Windows Defender, rest assured this is a false positive and you can feel safe downloading it.
+I have submitted a report to Microsoft, in the meantime, please disable or add a "allow rule" in Microsoft Defender for DashboardJS.

 Simplest Example:
 ----------